 Background 2.jpg

-Restoration of a Grade II listed Edwardian fire station into 17 residences, including sustainable upgrades such as solar panels, advanced heat recovery, and modern energy-efficient systems.
+Restoration of a Grade II listed Edwardian fire station into 17 residences, combining heritage conservation with a comprehensive sustainable upgrade programme.

-• 80% recovery of waste heat through advanced recovery units.
+• 80% of waste heat recovered through advanced heat recovery units

-• Annual saving of 2.9 tonnes of carbon from solar panels.
+• Annual saving of 2.9 tonnes of carbon from solar panel installation

 55 Victoria Street, SW1 from Alchemi Group, Stiff + Trevillion and Studio L, London

-Transformation of a 1980s office building into loft-style apartments, gym, and sky garden.
-Achieved EPC B ratings through sustainable products, efficient services, and renewable technologies.
+Transformation of a 1980s commercial building into loft-style apartments, a residents' gym, and sky garden — achieving BREEAM Excellent and EPC B throughout.

-• FSC-certified wood flooring (PEFC chain of custody).
+• FSC-certified wood flooring with PEFC chain of custody

 Leinster Square, W2 by Alchemi Group, Studio L London and Tate Hindle architects

-Forensic restoration of Grade II listed Victorian stucco-fronted homes into five townhouses and six apartments, upgraded with eco-friendly systems and sustainable materials.
+Forensic restoration of Grade II listed Victorian stucco-fronted homes into five townhouses and six apartments, retaining every heritage detail while achieving modern energy performance standards.

 Retrofit Case Studies (In Progress)